What is B2B? [2022 guide]

 Keeping your business afloat requires that you focus on attracting new business while retaining your existing clients.
 And what better way to do that than having a reward program for your clients?
-For a while now, loyalty programs have proven viable for customer retention as they regular augment brand engagement.
+For a while now, loyalty programs have proven viable for customer retention as they regularly augment brand engagement.
 Rewards can be in the form of gifts, discounts, points and they help improve customer experience by establishing an emotional connection between your business and its clients.

 Every time your customer gives you repeat business or subscription, these benefits further cement your brand’s trust and as a future-looking wholesaler or manufacturer, you shouldn’t take this for granted.
-Look: we’re not asking you to blow away a chunk of your sales to please your customers, that’ll be sending you out of business; but perhaps you might agree with us that it isn’t the worst of ideas to spend some money to keep making some.
+Look: we’re not asking you to blow away a chunk of your sales to please your customers, that’ll be sending you out of business, but perhaps you might agree with us that it isn’t the worst of ideas to spend some money to keep making some.

 5. Integrate eCommerce with Other Sales Channels

 E-commerce is one of the fastest-growing sectors – in America, an average household spends about $5,200 annually online, denoting a 50% increase from just five years ago.
 And the same trend is seen in B2B eCommerce as well.
 As an e-commerce store, you’re probably positioning your products and service for the ballooning global e-commerce spend by establishing multiple sales channels, and that’s fabulous!
 However, with more separate stores comes the challenge of effective management.
 So, what if there was a way to get rid of that hurdle and let you concentrate on pursuing your fair share of the big cake?